intjelic/python-sfml/doc/source/api/graphics.rst

    Abstract base class for objects that can be drawn to a render target.

-   :class:`sfml.graphics.Drawable` is a very simple base class that allows objects of derived classes to be drawn to an :class:`sfml.graphics.RenderTarget`.
+   :class:`Drawable` is a very simple base class that allows objects of derived classes to be drawn to an :class:`RenderTarget`.

    All you have to do in your derived class is to override the draw virtual function.

-   Note that inheriting from :class:`sfml.graphics.Drawable` is not mandatory, but it allows this nice syntax "window.draw(object)" rather than "object.draw(window)", which is more consistent with other pySFML classes.
+   Note that inheriting from :class:`Drawable` is not mandatory, but it allows this nice syntax "window.draw(object)" rather than "object.draw(window)", which is more consistent with other pySFML classes.

    Example::

-      class MyDrawable(sfml.graphics.Drawable):
+      class MyDrawable(sf.Drawable):
          def __init__(self):
-            sfml.graphics.Drawable.__init__(self)
+            sf.Drawable.__init__(self)
             # ...

          def draw(self, target, states):